fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 }
 ```

-After the SDK has processed the call, you will get a call invite on the `didReceiveInviteForCall` delegate function which will, in turn, report the call. `didReceiveHangupForCall` and `didReceiveInviteCancelForCall` also call their respective functions on the provider delegate.
-To complete the `ClientManager` class. add the `answer` and `reject` functions:
+After the SDK has processed the call, you will get a call invite on the `didReceiveInviteForCall` delegate function, which will, in turn, report the call. `didReceiveHangupForCall` and `didReceiveInviteCancelForCall` also call their respective functions on the provider delegate.
+To complete the `ClientManager` class, add the `answer` and `reject` functions:

 ```swift
 func answer(_ callID: String, completion: @escaping (Error?) -> Void) {